Social Justice

 Every three months, the energy regulator reviews and updates the price cap to reflect changes in the cost of energy and inflation.
 It’s intended to ensure bills are fair.

-“The price cap does not protect those who simply cannot afford the cost of keeping warm,” said Adam Scorer, the chief executive of National Energy Action.
+“The price cap does not protect those who simply cannot afford the cost of keeping warm,” Adam Scorer, the chief executive of National Energy Action, previously said.
 “That requires direct government intervention through bill support, social tariffs and energy efficiency.”

 The government’s energy rebate scheme, a discount on household energy bills, ended in March last year.
 This had been a lifeline to many people, helping them save around £66 each month.